Team Falcons: Divisions

-Team Falcons fields rosters in Apex Legends, Counter-Strike 2, Dota 2, FIFA / EA Sports FC, Overwatch, PUBG, Rocket League, Tom Clancy's Rainbow Six Siege, and Valorant.
-They have also previously competed in Call of Duty competitions.
+Team Falcons fields rosters in Apex Legends, Counter-Strike 2, Dota 2, FIFA / EA Sports FC, Overwatch, PUBG, Rocket League, Tom Clancy's Rainbow Six Siege, Valorant and Trackmania.
+It has also previously competed in Call of Duty competitions.

 In mid-2023, Falcons was aiming to make a deal with Astralis, an org looking to sell its slot in the League of Legends EMEA Championship (LEC).
 However, talks broke down after Riot Games (Leagues publisher) did not sanction the purchase; the slot eventually went to Karmine Corp.

 In May 2024, Falcons announced a partnership with AP Bren, an esports team competing in Mobile Legends: Bang Bang tournaments.
 Their partnership was made ahead of the season 13 playoffs of MPL Philippines.

 Apex Legends

 In May 2024, Falcons entered the competitive Apex Legends scene, signing Phillip "ImperialHal" Dosen, Noyan "Genburten" Ozkose, and Rhys "Zer0" Perry.
 Due to the trio's dominance in professional Apex with their previous teams (TSM for Hal and DarkZero for the latter two), esports media writers considered their joining under Falcons to be a "superteam".
 ALGS Year 4 Split 2's Pro League marked the first competitive campaign for the trio.
-They won the North American Pro League and later won the silver medal at the 2024 Esports World Cup.
+Falcons won the North American Pro League and later won the silver medal at the 2024 Esports World Cup.

 Despite entering the ALGS Year 4 Split 2 Playoffs LAN tournament as favorites, the team finished in 20th-place.
 The disappointing result led to a roster change as Genburten departed from the team, being replaced by Ben "Wxltzy" Walton.
 Kyle "Draugr" Gillard was also signed as the team's head coach.

 The subsequent ALGS Year 5 was marked by reports of internal conflicts among the roster, and on September 10, 2025, Zer0 was benched.
 On September 15, it was announced that Zachary “Gild” Dennis would replace Zer0, who was removed from the roster.